 Fund Sponsor & Index

-The fund is sponsored by Fidelity.
-It has amassed assets over $516.08 million, making it one of the largest ETFs in the Style Box - All Cap Value.
-This particular fund, before fees and expenses, seeks to match the performance of the Fidelity Core Dividend Index.
+Because the fund has amassed over $1.13 billion, this makes it one of the largest ETFs in the Style Box - All Cap Value.
+FDVV is managed by Fidelity.
+FDVV, before fees and expenses, seeks to match the performance of the Fidelity Core Dividend Index.

-The Fidelity Core Dividend Index is designed to reflect the performance of stocks of large and mid-capitalization dividend-paying companies that are expected to continue to pay and grow their dividends.
+The Fidelity High Dividend Index reflects the performance of stocks of large and mid-capitalization high-dividend-paying companies that are expected to continue to pay and grow their dividends.

 Cost & Other Expenses